James Sears

 James Nicholas Sears (born Dimitrious Sarafopoulos; September 14, 1963) is a Canadian neo-Nazi who was convicted of willful promotion of hatred in 2019.

 Sears was the editor of a misogynist and antisemitic tabloid promoting his own New Constitution Party.
 The newspaper, titled Your Ward News, was barred from distribution by Canada Post in 2016, and Sears was convicted of willful promotion of hate on January 24, 2019.
 He was sentenced to imprisonment for one year on August 22, 2019.
 On August 27, 2019, Sears was released on bail pending the hearing of his appeal.
 On June 14, 2021, his appeal was denied and his one-year prison sentence began.
 He was released on parole on October 14, 2021, and was arrested again for violating his parole conditions on February 3, 2022.

+He is Internet-famous for a now-memeified voicemail that circulates on social media.

 Medical and military background

 Sears was trained as a physician and described himself as a retired Canadian Armed Forces Medical Officer (Captain).
 In the 1980s he was a medical student with the Canadian Armed Forces and graduated in 1988.
 During his subsequent internship, he was judged "immature" and entered psychotherapy in 1990.
 Following complaints from female patients, Sears' medical licence was revoked by the College of Physicians and Surgeons of Ontario in 1992 after Sears pleaded guilty to two counts of sexual assault.

 Sears started the Second Opinion Medical-Legal Consultants Group in 1994, offering "medical investigative services" such as medical background checks for the prospective employees of its clients and research for parties to medical malpractice suits.
 In 2001, it was reported in the Toronto Star that they had been hired by Canadian Tire and the Toronto Transit Commission.